impleri/item-skills/readme.md

 ### Caveats

 JEI integration does not remove recipes related to the `unconsumable` flag.
 It does hide the recipes from right-clicking on the ingredient.
-However, it does not remove the recipe itself -- only `unconsumable` does that.
+However, it does not remove the recipe itself -- only `unproducible` does that.

 ## Modpacks